 Among all the versions, the final decision was made upon the most minimalist one.
-It used colored lines along the message body and small yellow star for saved entries.
-All the colored elements as well as the background color and shades of hovered elements were carefully tested to get the high level of visibility and pleasant-looking efficient contrast.
+It used colored lines along the message body and a small yellow star for saved entries.
+All the colored elements, as well as the background color and shades of hovered elements, were carefully tested to get a high level of visibility and pleasant-looking efficient contrast.

 The background was accomplished in different shades of very dark blue which appeared to be more harmonic and smooth in creating pleasant contrast than black color.
 To make the entries text more readable, the background behind them is changing slightly in shades one by one: it marks the limits of every entry but without unnecessary distraction for the user.
 Hovered elements were highlighted while the others were dimmed.
 Slight gradients made the color markers look more stylish.

 The aspect of entry length also was an object of deep consideration.
 There was such a way to go: the stream could show the fields of fixed height and if the entry was longer it could be hidden showing only a part of the message and opening full view on click.
 However, after research and testing, this solution wasn’t found effective.
 It was decided to show the full text of each entry as it was more user-centered and excluded additional operations and clicks.
 Therefore, the designer paid deeper attention to the slightest aspects of kerning and spacing of the lines and work with efficient copy placement.